 Lifelong Scholar Society

 Florida Tech’s Lifelong Scholar Society is a community of curious minds who are passionate about sharing knowledge.
 Throughout the year, the society hosts a series of lectures.
-Due to COVID-19, lectures will be virtual until it is safe for social gatherings.
 Topics range from historical writers and contemporary art to the Florida habitat, space exploration, and more.
 Join us and become part of a world of exciting people!

 The Bucktail in Florida: A Tiny Rushton Canoe’s Journey Through Time

 1050 W NASA Blvd

 In 1884, a depressed, cold, and city-weary George Washington Sears set out from his Pennsylvania home for a true adventure in the wilds of Florida.
 He brought his beloved Bucktail canoe, built by the already-famous J. Henry Rushton of Canton, New York.
 Sears, pen-named Nessmuk, was the most famous outdoor writer of his day, and his 1885 series of articles entitled “The Bucktail in Florida” made him and Rushton even more celebrated than ever.
 A few years ago, more than a century after Nessmuk’s subtropical adventure, Dr. Grace found a small wooden canoe and quickly realized its historical significance.
 Located near the site of Nessmuk’s travels, after restoring it, Michael took it back to the very same places Nessmuk paddled so long ago.
 This presentation will be a photographic journey through this little canoe’s long history and a stirring biography of Nessmuk, Rushton, and those around them.